Mamata Banerjee: Allegations of Muslim appeasement

+Mamata Banerjee and her government has been accused of "Muslim appeasement" several times by different groups of people including the opposition political parties.
+Mamata Banerjee has been criticised for starting controversial stipends to imams (Iman Bhatta).
+The stipends were ruled unconstitutional by Calcutta High Court and ordered the West Bengal government to stop payment of the monthly stipend to thousands of imams and muezzins in the state.
 In October 2016, the West Bengal government banned the Durga Puja festival immersion after 4:00 pm.
 Durga Puja was to take place on 12 October and Muharram on 13 October.
 This was seen by a section of the West Bengal population as another example of the "Muslim Appeasement" policy of Banerjee's government.
 The Calcutta High Court overturned the decision and called it "a bid to appease minorities".